 Only days before the Hanau terror incident, the crackdown against the clandestine anti-Muslim terror cell Der harte Kern (Hard Core), whose members planned violent attacks on mosques, immigrant targets, and key political figures seen as pro-immigration, illustrated the growing threat from the militant far-right in contemporary Germany.

 In September, the trial of another neo-Nazi terror cell (Revolution Chemnitz) that planned to attack both immigrants and elite political and media figures, kicked off in Berlin.
-In June, far-right extremist with a violent anti-immigrant past assassinated Walter Lübcke, a prominent figure of the ruling CDU party in Hesse known for his pro-refugee views.
+In June, a far-right extremist with a violent anti-immigrant past assassinated Walter Lübcke, a prominent figure of the ruling CDU party in Hesse known for his pro-refugee views.

 These and other incidents of increasing far-right violent activity unfolded against the backdrop of the recent rise of support for the AfD in the polls.
 News of the Hanau killing spree led a series of German politicians from all mainstream parties to link the incident, as well as the broader recent increase in far-right terrorism across the country, with the anti-immigrant ideas and divisive nationalist language used by the AfD.